Properties of the EMCEL scheme for approximating irregular diffusions: The EMCEL scheme

 Thus, the definitions of $l_h$ and $r_h$ yield that, for $y\in(l_h,r_h)$, the number $\wh a_h(y)$ is a unique positive root of~\eqref{eq:08112019a2}, while, for $y\in(l,l_h]$ (resp., $y\in[r_h,r)$), $\wh a_h(y)$ is chosen to satisfy

 This concludes the detailed description of what is included in~\eqref{eq:08112019a1}. \end{remark}

-We emphasize that the EMCEL scheme is that it is capable of weakly approximating \emph{every} general diffusion~$Y$.
+We emphasize that the EMCEL scheme is capable of weakly approximating \emph{every} general diffusion~$Y$.
 For an illustration, we now recall a couple of results from \cite{aku2018cointossing}, \cite{aku2019wasserstein} and \cite{ku2019exittimes} and refer to those papers for more detail.

 To formulate the results, we need to equip $[0,\infty]\times[0,\infty]\times C([0,\infty),\bbR)$ with a suitable topology.
 On $[0,\infty]$ we use the topology generated by the metric